 Specific Gravity Definition

-As is mentioned above specific gravity is a ratio of density of a substance to the density of water.
+As is mentioned above specific gravity is a ratio of the density of a substance to the density of water.
 The temperature and pressures of the water and substance need to be the same.
 This is because as is described in the ideal gas laws, the density of a substance is directly proportional to both temperature and pressure.

 There are many applications in which specific gravity can be used.
-It’s main use is providing a gauge of density that is easily comprehended.
+Its main use is providing a gauge of density that is easily comprehended.
 Since water is the most common substance on Earth, setting it as a standard makes a lot of sense.
 This is because water is an easily quantifiable and visualized substance.
 The point of having standard units is to simplify design and calculations.
-Choosing something people come in contact with daily achieves that goal.
+Choosing something people to come in contact with daily achieves that goal.

 Types of Specific Gravity Measurement